freme-project/freme-project.github.io/knowledge-base/freme-for-developers/maintaining-the-documentation-project.md

 They should be used in the documentation by prepending `{% raw %}{{ site.apiBasePath | prepend: site.apiHost | prepend: "://" | prepend: site.apiProtocol  }}{% endraw %}` to your requests which will be translated by Jekyll to `<apiProtocol>://<apiHost><apiBasePath>`.

-Furthermore, all internal links should be prepended with `{% raw %}{{site.basePath | prepend: site.github.url }}{% endraw %}`, so it is possible to generate links when deployed via [GitHub Pages](https://pages.github.com/) or using [Jekyll](https://jekyllrb.com/) manually.
+Furthermore, all internal links should be prepended with `{% raw %}{{site.basePath  }}{% endraw %}`, so it is possible to generate links when deployed via [GitHub Pages](https://pages.github.com/) or using [Jekyll](https://jekyllrb.com/) manually.
 In the first case, `site.github.url` will be set by GitHub pages to the correct host (and to `localhost`, if you built it locally for testing), so `basePath` should be empty.
 In the later case, `basePath` had to be set to the subfolder where your manually deployed docu resides.

 * `basePath`: The documentation base path.
 Let it empty (or do not define it), if you want to deploy the site via GitHub pages.
 Set it to the location of the documentation, when you want to deploy it with Jekyll manually, e.g. `/doc`.